saleor/saleor.io-learn/checkout/remove-from-cart.md

 }
 ```

 Now we can incorporate this mutation into our application as a React.js hook.
-Since the named our mutation `RemoveProductFromCheckout`, this will automatically generate the `useRemoveProductFromCheckout` hook.
+Since we named our mutation `CheckoutRemoveProduct`, this will automatically generate the `useCheckoutRemoveProduct` hook.

-The ability to remove from the cart will be added to the `CartList` component available at `components/CartList`.
-We will add the remove link to each line in the cart.
+We will add the possibility to remove a product from the cart to the `CartList` component located at `components/CartList`.
+We will attach the remove link to each line in the cart.

 ```tsx{5,7,22,23,53-55}
 // components/CartList.tsx